tsoontornwutikul/mlxm/README.md

 **mlxm** is a simple command line-based Python framework designed to help you run, manage and perform analyses on machine learning experiments in a unified manner.

+*This project is a work in progress.
+Expect subtle bugs and missing functionalities.*

 ## Installation